corememltd/interop-eap-tls13/README.md

 **N.B.** if you use `tcpdump` on the `dot1x` interface inside the container, do *not* use promiscuous mode (without `-p`) otherwise you may need to toggle back on promiscuous mode with `ip link set dev dot1x promisc on`

+It is recommended you turn off system suspend on idle on the VM otherwise you may have to remember to type `system_wakeup` into the QEMU monitor to kick it back into life regularly.

 #### EAP-TTLS and PEAP

 If you have contacts on the Microsoft EAP team, they might be able to provide access to `EnableFeatureTool.exe` (tested version has MD5 matching `3c834de11f33fd7b3c5c6585f08d727f`) which you can use to enable these methods.

+**N.B.** when using PEAP make sure you have 'Disconnect if server does not present cryptobinding TLV' *unchecked* as FreeRADIUS does not currently support this

+#### Bugs

+These are observed bugs in Windows 11:

+ 1. even if you ask *not* to verify against a CA or server name, you still must configure it all:
+     * set 'Connect to these servers' to `Example Server Certificate`
+     * set 'Trusted Root Certificate Authorities' to `Example Certificate Authority`
+ 1. due to a (known to MS) bug in wired 802.1X, if you see no traffic going to the RADIUS server, use the old 'Control Panel' interface to 'Disable' and re-enable the interface to clear it out from a latched/wedged state
+ 1. the 'Sign in' button in the new UI may not appear or stop functioning resulting in no EAP communication
+     * a workaround is to close completely the new UI page and let the prompt re-open it for you
+     * if that fails, make sure you have checked 'Fall-back to unauthorized network access', otherwise you will never see the 'Sign in' button or popup window to enter credentials
+ 1. for EAP-TTLS when the new UI asks you to confirm the presented server certificate clicking on 'Show certificate details' does no more than jiggle the popup.
+The workaround is to set it up to avoid any certificate related popups (request for the user credential popup works fine though)
+     * create a working PEAP profile and authenticate with it
+     * export this PEAP profile with:

+           netsh lan export profile folder=path_to_folder

+     * open the profile and find *all* the values (even if you have selected only one, there seem to be two in there regardless!) used for `TrustedRootCA` in the XML and make a note of it
+     * create a EAP-TTLS profile as usual and then export it like the PEAP one
+     * open the profile and replace the value used for `TrustedRootCAHash` (`TrustedRootCA` is not used here you need to use `Hash`) in the XML with the one from the PEAP profile
+     * import the updated profile with:

+           netsh lan add profile interface="Ethernet 2" filename="EAP_TTLS_profile_file_path"

 # Development